EU gives go ahead to extract more shots from each Pfizer vaccine vial

-EU countries started inoculating people with the Pfizer-BioNTech vaccine two weeks ago, after the European Medicines Agency (EMA) recommended the shot’s conditional approval under an authorisation which allows five doses to be extracted from each vial.
+EU countries started inoculating people with the Pfizer-BioNTech vaccine two weeks ago, after the European Medicines Agency (EMA) recommended the shot’s conditional approval under the brand name Comirnaty with an authorisation that allows five doses to be extracted from each vial.

 “EMA’s human medicines committee (CHMP) has recommended updating the product information for Comirnaty to clarify that each vial contains six doses of the vaccine,” EMA said.

+Final approvals are up to the European Commission (EC), which typically follows recommendations from the EMA.

+“Once endorsed by the EC, the label would state that after dilution, vials of Comirnaty contain six doses of 0.3 ml of vaccine,” Pfizer said in a statement.

-Reuters had reported on Wednesday that the regulator was close to green lighting the move.
+Reuters had reported on Wednesday that the regulator was close to approving such a move.

 This change in authorisation could allow 20% more doses to be available in the EU under an existing contract with Pfizer, EU lawmaker Peter Liese had said.